ChristianKaltenecker/Distance-Based_Data/README.md

 ### Scripts

-To process the prediction data and automatically generate tables as presented in Section V (Results), we additionally provide Python scripts for data processing, which further invoke an R script for the significance tests.
+To process the prediction data and automatically generate tables as presented in Section V (Results), we additionally provide Python scripts for data aggregation, which further invoke an R script for the significance tests.
-The output of the scripts are tex files that can be embedded in LaTeX.
+The output of the scripts are tex files that compiled in LaTeX.

 ## Installation
 <!-- TODO: Put the following text also in INSTALL -->